- First steps

 How to start

-Now that your template draft is ready, reopen it and start writing the Description.
-You have several options for adding variables:
+Now that your template draft is ready, select it from the template list :

 - Copy an existing user variable from the panel and paste it into the text.

 - Create a new user variable by clicking on the plus icon.
 It will then be added to the panel where you can copy it and insert it into your description.